AshmitB05/fem-pinn-ode-optimization/README.md

 The goal is to build a foundational understanding of both classical numerical methods and modern machine learning-based solvers in the 1D (ODE) setting, while laying the groundwork for extending these techniques to PDE-based problems and higher dimensions.

-## Repository Structure
-├── FEM Codes/
-│ └── Classical FEM implementations, including SUPG stabilization for convection-dominated problems │
-├── PINNS Codes/
-│ └── Implementations of PINNs, Variational PINNs, and Least-Squares Nonconforming FEM-inspired PINNs using PyTorch │
-├── PDAS/
-│ └── Primal-Dual Active Set (PDAS) algorithm for ODE-constrained optimization problems — applied to minimizing the potential energy of an elastic string
+<pre> ## Repository Structure ``` FEM Codes/ Classical FEM implementations, including SUPG stabilization for convection-dominated problems PINNS Codes/ Implementations of PINNs, Variational PINNs, and LSNC FEM-inspired PINNs using PyTorch PDAS/ Primal-Dual Active Set (PDAS) algorithm for ODE-constrained optimization problems — applied to minimizing the potential energy of an elastic string PINNs and Neural Networks for Practice/ Practice implementations of PINNs and basic neural networks from scratch, also in PyTorch README.md Project documentation (this file) ``` </pre>
-│
-├── PINNs and Neural Networks for Practice/
-│ └── Practice implementations of PINNs and basic neural networks from scratch, also in PyTorch │
-├── README.md
-│ └── Project documentation (this file)

 ## Technologies Used

 - Python 3.9
 - NumPy, SymPy (symbolic derivation for FEM)
-- Sckit-FEM, SciPy
+- sckit-fem, SciPy
 - PyTorch (neural network & optimization modules)
 - Matplotlib (visualization)